 - Working software is the primary measure of progress.

 - It promotes sustainable development.
 The developers, users, and sponsors should be able to maintain a constant pace indefinitely.

-- Agility is enhanced by giving continuous attention to technical excellence and good design.
+- Giving continuous attention to technical excellence and good design enhances agility.

-- Simplicity- the art of maximizing the amount of work not done- is essential.
+- Simplicity- the art of maximizing the work not done- is essential.

-- The team reflects on how to become more effective and then adjusts its behavior accordingly at regular intervals.
+- The team reflects on becoming more effective and then adjusts its behavior regularly.

 - Adaptive software development (ASD)